-A new State Pension system comes into effect from 6 April 2016.
-This page provides you with information on those reaching State Pension age (SPA) before 6 April 2016 and those reaching SPA on or after 6 April 2016 are affected.
+A new State Pension system came into effect from 6 April 2016.
+This page provides you with information on how those reaching State Pension age (SPA) before 6 April 2016 and those reaching SPA on or after 6 April 2016 are affected.

-With the new single tier State Pension having been introduced, what you might get depends on when you reched or will reach your State Pension age (SPA)
+With the new State Pension having been introduced from 6 April 2016, what you might get depends on when you reached or will reach your State Pension Age (SPA)

 Reached your SPA before 6 April 2016